Stackclash/5e-vault/3. The Party/Players/Seluvis Felo'melorn.md

     description: "With thieves’ tools or artisan’s tools in hand, you can magically create one set of artisan’s tools in an unoccupied space within 5 feet of you.
 This creation requires 1 hour of uninterrupted work, which can coincide with a short or long rest.
 Though the product of magic, the tools are nonmagical, and they vanish when you use this feature again."
   - name: "Tool Expertise"
     description: "Your proficiency bonus is doubled for any ability check you make that uses your proficiency with a tool."
+  - name: "Flash of Genius"
+    description: "When you or another creature you can see within 30 feet of you makes an ability check or a saving throw, you can use your reaction to add {{modifier:int#signed}} to the roll.
+You can use this feature {{modifier:int@min:1#unsigned}} times, regaining uses on finishing a long rest."
 feats: []
 raceSpells:
   - name: "Prestidigitation"